 Of all of the traits that I passed along to my daughter, the one that I wish she hadn’t inherited is how I physically manifest anxiety.
 When I get stressed out or nervous about something, I feel it in my stomach.

 A few years ago, there was a small fire near our home.
-Although it was contained immediately, and no one was hurt, Ayva was terrified.
+Although it was contained immediately, and no one was hurt, my daughter was terrified.

 As my daughter gets older, I want to make sure she has some tools for self-care to be able to make sure she’s okay for herself.